AdrianaDonkers/gynow/README.md

 ## Here is what we plan for Gynow’s user interface:
 ![image1](/images/proto2.png)

 As we expand our project, we would like to add a homepage with options to connect with specialists, learn more about Gynow, and navigate to the map page.
 Our homepage would look like this:

 ![image2](/images/proto1.png)

+Note that currently, our healthcare center data is hardcoded and displays how our application would look if the user were to search using their currect location (at USC).
+All of the hearts representing healthcare centers are centered around this region.
+Ultimately, we would like to make this searchable for all regions in the US.

 ## What makes Gynow special?:
 Gynow is a user interactive app that allows users to be anonymous.
 It caters towards women who are looking for specific types of healthcare, and it tells users what they can find for immediate attention.
 It also provides a safe space in which women can read ratings from people who have had similar experiences and intentions as them.
 This builds a community of trust, empowerment, support, and health.